White Paper

 }

-An entity responsible for administering a Space is known as the ‘Operator’.
-Operators bundle transactions and submit updated commitments.
-Multiple commitments for various spaces may be bundled with a single validity proof.
+An entity responsible for administering a Space is known as the 'Operator'.
+Operators manage subspace issuance and submit commitment roots on-chain.

 Loss of Liveness